AEngine/OmniSITE/README.md

 composer create-project aengine/omnisite [my-app-name]
 ```

 Replace `[my-app-name]` with the desired directory name for your new application.
+Don't forget rename config file config.default.php to config.php.

 #### Contributing
 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.